chris102994/docker-toonamiaftermath/README.md

 | -e PGID | The GID you wish to run and save files as.
 (Optional) |

 ## Application Setup

+Note: if currently running an instance of xTeve, port needs to be changed to something other than '34400'.

 The admin interface is available at `http://<ip>:<port>/web/`